The-Scripters-Guild/ForgeWiki/scripting/nodes/game-mode/spawn-mode-object.md

   * *Note:* Using a standard [Get Object Variable](../variables-advanced/object-variable.md#get-object-variable) node will fetch the original spawner rather than the spawned instance.
 * **Direct Referencing:** You can carry the `Object` pin value directly from the `Spawn Mode Object` node into an event or subsequent chain to maintain a reference to that specific instance.

+{% hint style="info" %} When spawning multiple instances of the same object type in rapid succession (such as through simultaneous executions of a Global Async Event), note that the `Object` output pin on this node will always refer to the most recently spawned instance of that object, rather than the one specifically created by that particular execution. {% endhint %}

 ## When to use Clone Object instead
 The standard [Clone Object](../objects/clone-object.md) node creates entirely new, default spawner objects with no custom properties carried over.